-I spotted my first 1956 card, #30 Jackie Robinson, atop a consignment stock of vintage goodies in a Seattle-area shop circa 1998.
-What excitement!
-It's a little embarrassing how easily it transported me.
-My collection contained exactly zero Jackie cards at the time--but here was one from when he played, with a great portrait, and an action shot of him stealing home!
-Damn, that was a collecting moment to package with gum and a team logo sticker.
-I eventually picked up a couple dozen high-grade cards at the shop, most of which became part of my only PSA submission.
-(The highlight was a PSA 8 Eddie Mathews, thanks for asking.)
+While Ted's great, my first 1956 card was #30 Jackie Robinson, spotted atop a stock of vintage consignments in a Seattle shop back in 1998.
+It transported me.
+My collection contained no Jackie cards at the time--but here was one from when he played, with a great portrait, and an action shot of sliding into home!
+Who can resist that combo?

 The original photo is a fair match for how Topps used it on the card.

 That's Jackie stealing home against the Cardinals on August 29, 1955.
 Johnny Podres (45) watches catcher Bill Sarni try to handle the ball with HOF umpire Jocko Conlon behind the plate.
 I wonder if modern baseball fields would kick up that much dust?
 A great moment either way.